trashpanda-ai/Analyst-Reports-NLP/README.md

 1. [Yahoo Finance Python API (unofficial)](https://pypi.org/project/yfinance/)

 ## Main Data
 As our main data we utilize the Morningstar Equity Research containing both natural language and a quantifiable prediction.
 A more in depth description of the gathered variables can be found [here](Data/README.md).
+Currently, there are ~1600 reports, where some are pseudo-duplicates (same company, traded on different exchanges).

 ## Enrichment Data
 To better analyze the financial reports and identify the analysts accuracy, we utilize yahoo finance as enrichment data.
 We pull the OHLCV (Open High Low Close Volume) data on all different companies.